Pyramids of Mars

 Pyramids of Mars is the third serial of the 13th season of the British science fiction television series Doctor Who.
 Written by Robert Holmes and Lewis Greifer under the pseudonym of "Stephen Harris" and directed by Paddy Russell, the serial was first broadcast in four weekly parts on BBC1 from 25 October to 15 November 1975.

 The serial is set in the year 1911 in England, Egypt, and Mars.
 In the serial, the burial chamber of the alien Sutekh, the inspiration for the Egyptian god Set, is unearthed by the archaeology professor Marcus Scarman.
 Alive but immobilised, Sutekh seeks his freedom by using Professor Scarman as his servant to destroy the jewel in a pyramid on Mars which is keeping him prisoner.

 Influenced by the gothic horror genre and films such as The Mummy, the serial was met with widespread critical acclaim, being praised for its atmosphere and production.
 It marks the first appearance of Sutekh (voiced by Gabriel Woolf), who returned to the series 49 years later in the two-part story "The Legend of Ruby Sunday" / "Empire of Death" (2024), with Woolf reprising his role.
+The serial would also be briefly referenced in the 2010 "The Sarah Jane Adventures" Series 4 serial "The Vault of Secrets", when Sarah Jane, with the aid of Mr. Smith, disables the cameras on the Mars Rover so that NASA would not learn of the existence of Sutekh's pyramid on the surface of Mars.